 As eCommerce sites become more complex and deal with greater amounts of money, and larger numbers of customers, security for merchants is as important as ever.
-The Magento 2.4 comes with a two-factor authentication (2FA) for the Admin users.
+The Magento 2.4 comes with a two-factor authentication (2FA) for Admin users.
 Similar to other 2FA procedures, a code is generated and sent to the user, acting as an additional layer of authentication.

 2. Improved Default Search

-For any eCommerce platform, search is an important tool that any customer will most likely use.
+For any eCommerce platform, a search is an important tool that any customer will most likely use.
 In Magento 2.4, the earlier default search engine powered by MySQL has been replaced with Elasticsearch.
 Magento has made Elasticsearch mandatory for the 2.4 update, and this helps improve the search experience you can offer to customers.